Thank you, Dancers!

 Dewey Bartlett III

 Senior Completions EngineerCasillas Petroleum

 By attending Catholic schools up until college, I realize the value of receiving a Catholic based education and am grateful for the way it shaped my life.
 That’s the kind of education I support for the students of San Miguel.
-As a soon-to-be-father, I am excited to dance for San Miguel and one day hope to teach my son these same dance moves!
+As the father of a newborn son, I am excited to dance for San Miguel and one day hope to teach my son these same dance moves!